winmoh/springboot-with-asam/README.md

 ### *solution*
-In our pursuit of formal tooling, we have identified that Model Driven Engineering (MDE) aligns well with the objectives of addressing the challenges faced by aaelBoot.
-The aim of aaelBoot is to streamline the development process by providing a high-level Domain-Specific Language (DSL) that reduces redundancy and simplifies the generation of basic code.
+In our pursuit of formal tooling, we have identified that Model Driven Engineering (MDE) aligns well with the objectives of addressing the challenges faced by ASAM DSL.
+The aim of ASAM DSL is to streamline the development process by providing a high-level Domain-Specific Language (DSL) that reduces redundancy and simplifies the generation of basic code.
-Under the umbrella of aaelBoot, we propose an integrated solution employing Model Driven Engineering principles.
-This solution, also named aaelBoot, offers a unified approach for creating CRUD (Create, Read, Update, Delete) RESTful APIs with basic unit tests.
+Under the umbrella of ASAM DSL, we propose an integrated solution employing Model Driven Engineering principles.
+This solution, also named ASAM DSL, offers a unified approach for creating CRUD (Create, Read, Update, Delete) RESTful APIs with basic unit tests.
 Leveraging MDE methodologies the solution will enable  model-to-model transformations and model-to-text transformations.

-### *aaelBoot as dsl*
+### *ASAM DSL as dsl*
 #### <h3 align="center">1- HIGH-LEVEL OVERVIEW</li></h1>
 ##### <li>DSL Input: